Page Content

 • At least 3 Academic and/or Professional Reference Letters

-In general, applicants are required to have a minimum of 3.00 cumulative Grade Point Average or GPA (scale is 4.00 = “A”) in the last 60 hours of their first Bachelor’s program.
-In most cases, a standardized test score of GRE or GMAT is not required.
+In general, applicants must have a minimum of 3.00 cumulative Grade Point Average or GPA (scale is 4.00 = “A”) in the last 60 hours of their first Bachelor’s program.
+In most cases, a standardized test score on the GRE or GMAT is not required.

 Note: Some schools may ask applicants to submit a Statement of Educational and Career Goals indicating in sufficient detail compatibility between the school’s educational objectives and capabilities.

-While some online portals offer free courses on a wide range of topics related to Nonprofit Management, a few of them may offer a free online Nonprofit Management certificate program to those who do not want to pursue a Master’s degree.
+While some online portals offer free courses on a wide range of topics related to Nonprofit Management, a few may offer a free online Nonprofit Management certificate program to those who do not want to pursue a Master’s degree.
 However, such programs and free certificate courses are generally not accredited and should therefore be considered merely to enhance one’s knowledge on a specific area of Nonprofit Management.
-Some examples of sites that offer free course and certificate programs are:
+Some examples of sites offering free courses and certificate programs are:

 Scholarships

 Scholarships are usually merit-based and offer financial assistance that does not require repayment.
-Most Universities offer in-house scholarships, but there are private agencies, individuals, alumni, and foundations that offer them.
+Most Universities provide in-house scholarships, but there are private agencies, individuals, alums, and foundations that offer them.

 Grants